Skip to Content

 To test if this is the case, try using a different input for your HDMI cable in the back of your television.
 You’ll also need to change the source to ensure the TV knows to use a different HDMI input.

 When the new source has been recognized, check your TV for those pesky white spots again.
-If they’ve gone you’ll know that the faulty HDMI port was the cause of the issue and will need repairing if you wish to use it in the future.
+If they’ve gone, you’ll know that the faulty HDMI port was the issue, and you will need to repair it if you wish to use it in the future.

 Check Cables

-On the topic of cables, we recommend checking all television cables to ensure none of these are causing white spots to appear on your Samsung TV.
-Try unplugging and plugging back in all of the cables you’re using including the following:
+On the topic of cables, we recommend checking all television cables to ensure none of these are the source of your problem.
+Try unplugging and plugging back in all of the cables you’re using, including the following:

 • Main TV cable